sheel-gandhi/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis

-Analysis on Employee Database using PostgreSQL
+Analysis on Employee Database using SQL

 ## Overview of the analysis